 If Instagram won’t let you submit a new username, it’s likely because it doesn’t meet the requirements mentioned above.
 The most common error is related to that username being taken, so try another username.

 Another probable cause is app caching, which may happen when you change your username in the Instagram app.
-This isn’t much cause for concern, as everyone else will see your new username and it usually fixes itself after a few hours.
-If you’re really worried about it, restart your phone.
+This isn’t much cause for concern, as everyone else will see your new username, and it usually fixes itself after a few hours.
+You can also restart your phone.
 When that doesn’t do the trick, uninstalling and reinstalling Instagram is the silver bullet that always works.

 How to find someone on Instagram who changed their username

-A new Instagram username might feel like a fresh start, but it’s still very easy to find for those who previously knew about the account.
-If you’re already following the account, it will still appear in your following list and new posts will still pop into your feed.
+A new Instagram username might feel like a fresh start, but it’s still effortless to find for those who previously knew about the account.
+If you’re already following the account, it will still appear in your following list, and new posts will still pop into your feed.

 Another way to find Instagram accounts that change username is by searching for their display name.
 Assuming the account is public and the display name was left the same, it should come up with a simple search.

 The final method is to find another place where the account is linked.
 This could be an old post that the account commented on or someone else tagging them in a new post.
-With a little sleuthing it isn’t too hard to find a changed Instagram username, but please don’t be a creep about it.
+It isn’t too hard to find a changed Instagram username with a little sleuthing, but please don’t be a creep about it.